Setting up an effective WooCommerce wholesale registration form is one of the smartest investments you can make for your B2B store.

 Setting Redirect URLs

-Redirect Page URL (After Registration)
+Redirect Page URL (After Registration):

-- A resource page with wholesale information
+- A resource page with wholesale program details

-Redirect Page URL (After Login)
+Redirect Page URL (After Login):

 - Your wholesale shop page

-- Your latest wholesale product collection
+- Your latest B2B product collection

 Step 7: Create a Dedicated Registration Page

-Step 7.1: Create New Page
+Step 7.1: Create a New Page

-- From your WordPress dashboard, go to Pages > Add New
+- From your WordPress dashboard, go to Pages → Add New

 Step 7.2: Add the Registration Form Shortcode